dlmacedo/starter-academic/content/courses/deeplearning/_index.md

 10. [Limitations and Challenges](limitations_challenges)

-**Follow the Github repository to be notified when we annually release an update version of this course:**
+**Follow the Github repository to be notified when we release an update version of this course:**
 **[https://github.com/dlmacedo/starter-academic](https://github.com/dlmacedo/starter-academic)**

 ### Learn More